Observational constraints of the modified cosmology through Barrow entropy: Conclusions

 \section{Conclusions}

-It is argued by Barrow \cite{bw1} that black hole horizon might have an intricate, fractal structure caused by quantum gravitational corrections to the area law of entropy.
-In this respect, Barrow entropy relation (\ref{eq1}) is associated to black hole horizon, with the new exponent $\mathrm{\Delta}$ measures deviation from standard cosmology.
-Furthermore, Einstein field equations can be derived from the first law of thermodynamics at apparent horizon of FLRW universe and vice versa, inspired by the remarkable analogy between thermodynamics and gravity.
-In this direction, it is possible to associate an entropy to the apparent horizon as the same expression of black hole entropy, just by replacing the black hole horizon radius by the apparent horizon one.
-Accordingly, we derived modified field equations in Barrow cosmology by applying Barrow entropy in Clausius relation.
-Then, by performing the MCMC analysis, we put constraints on the cosmological parameters, specifically, the Barrow parameter $\mathrm{\Delta}$ which quantifies deviations from $\mathrm{\Lambda}$CDM, based on two different combinations of datasets: "Planck + Pantheon + BAO" (dataset (I)) and "Planck + Planck-SZ + CFHTLenS + Pantheon + BAO + BAORSD" (dataset (II)).
+It is argued by Barrow \cite{bw1} that a black hole horizon might have an intricate, fractal structure caused by quantum gravitational corrections to the area law of entropy.
+In this respect, the Barrow entropy relation (\ref{eq1}) is associated with the black hole horizon, with the new exponent $\mathrm{\Delta}$ that measures the deviation from standard cosmology.
+Furthermore, Einstein field equations can be derived from the first law of thermodynamics at the apparent horizon of the FLRW universe, and vice versa, inspired by the remarkable analogy between thermodynamics and gravity.
+In this direction, it is possible to associate an entropy to the apparent horizon as the same expression of black hole entropy, just by replacing the black hole horizon radius by the apparent horizon radius.
+Accordingly, we derived modified field equations in Barrow cosmology by applying Barrow entropy in a Clausius relation.
+Then, by performing MCMC analysis, we put constraints on the cosmological parameters, specifically the Barrow parameter $\mathrm{\Delta}$ which quantifies deviations from $\mathrm{\Lambda}$CDM, based on two different combinations of datasets: "Planck + Pantheon + BAO" [dataset (I)] and "Planck + Planck-SZ + CFHTLenS + Pantheon + BAO + BAORSD" [dataset (II)].

-Numerical results from dataset (I) indicate that the $H_0$ tension can be slightly relieved in Barrow cosmology with a phantom behaviour of dark energy.
-On the other hand, numerical results based on dataset (II) indicate that the quintessential nature of dark energy can slightly alleviate the $\sigma_8$ tension.
-However, the correlation between $\sigma_8$ and $H_0$ shows that a full reconciliation between local and global observations is not possible.
+Numerical results from dataset (I) indicate that the $H_0$ tension can be slightly relieved in Barrow cosmology with a phantom behaviour of dark energy compared to the $\mathrm{\Lambda}$CDM model; however, the tension is not solved completely.
+Moreover, wCDM describes a phantom dark energy equation of state which is consistent with Barrow cosmological model.

+On the other hand, numerical results based on dataset (II) indicate that the quintessential nature of dark energy can slightly alleviate the $\sigma_8$ tension in Barrow cosmology compared to the $\mathrm{\Lambda}$CDM model, while there is a satisfactory agreement between the Barrow model and wCDM.

+In general, our MCMC investigation based on both datasets shows compatibility between Barrow cosmology and the reference models ($\mathrm{\Lambda}$CDM and wCDM).
+Further, the correlation between $\sigma_8$ and $H_0$ shows that a full reconciliation between local and global observations is not possible.